FK Sloga Kraljevo: Sloga

 At the beginning of the 1950s Sloga competed in the Second Serbian Liga, which then consisted of forty clubs.
 At the end of the season in the Serbian League Sloga finished first and was promoted to the First Serbian League.
 After a letter from CK KPJ (the Communist Party of Yugoslavia) all Serbian leagues are eliminated and regional leagues were formed.
 Sloga then competed in the Kragujevac League.
 In 1958 the competition changed once again: instead of four regions there were two – East and West.
 The biggest success in the history of Sloga was in the 1969/70 season when competing in the Second League they finished in first place in front of their eternal rival Borac Čačak.
 There remained only one thing in their way and that was Crvenka.
 To beat then they would certainly be in the First League, but Sloga did not have the luck to get past their opponents and the First League remained an unfulfilled wish.
 Even today people in Kraljevo talk about the events that took place on that game.

 From then on the club performed less well, until they were relegated to a lower league.
 From then until the early 1990s Sloga never got promoted or relegated.
 In the 1992/93 season Sloga played in the Second League where they finished seventeenth and were relegated.
 The first match they played in the new league was versus their rival FK Mladost Bački Jarak, the first match was a 0:0 draw.
 They lost 5:2 the other game.
 Sloga returned to the Second League in 1998 and stayed there till 2002.
 After only one year in the Serbian League Sloga were relegated to the Šumadija Zone.
 After two years they returned to the Serbian League Zapad (West).

+In summer 2025, it was announced that Sloga Kraljevo was dissolved due to mounting debts.